brianmay/penguin_brian/_talks/2008-11-05-cloud_computing.markdown

 speaker: Russell Coker
 begin: 2008-11-05 19:00
 ---
 All definitions are fuzzy.
 Many definitions of cloud computing.
-See [[!wikipedia cloud_computing]].
+See wikipedia entry for cloud\_computing.

 Virtual machines